-The investors are advised to refer to the Statement of Additional Information (SAI) for details of

-PGIM India Mutual Fund, Standard Risk Factors, Special Considerations, Tax and Legal issues and general information on www.pgimindiamf.com.
+The investors are advised to refer to the Statement of Additional Information (SAI) for details of PGIM India Mutual Fund, Standard Risk Factors, Special Considerations, Tax and Legal issues and general information on www.pgimindiamf.com

-SAI is incorporated by reference (is legally a part of the Scheme Information Document).
-For a free copy of the current SAI, please contact your nearest Investor Service Centre or log on to our website, www.pgimindiamf.com.
+SAI is incorporated by reference (is legally a part of the SID).
+For a free copy of the current SAI, please contact your nearest Investor Service Centre or log on to our website.

-The Scheme Information Document (Section I and II) should be read in conjunction with the SAI and not in isolation.
+The Scheme Information Document (Section I and II) should be read in conjunction with the Statement of Additional Information and not in isolation.